57th Street

 A road between Butler Street and Stanton Avenue, roughly the route followed by modern 57th Street, Christopher Street, Camelia Street, and Woodbine Street, appears in the 1862 map of S. N. and F. W. Beers and the 1872 Hopkins atlas.[1][2]
 The name 57th Street was established by a city ordinance in 1881[3] and appears in the 1882 Hopkins atlas.[4]

-Franklin Toker, in his book Pittsburgh: An urban portrait, speculates that the H. J. Heinz Company's famous slogan "57 Varieties" may have been subconsciously inspired by 57th Street, the highest-numbered street in Pittsburgh at the time.
+Franklin Toker, in his book Pittsburgh: An Urban Portrait, speculates that the H. J. Heinz Company's famous slogan "57 Varieties" may have been subconsciously inspired by 57th Street, the highest-numbered street in Pittsburgh at the time.
 Henry John Heinz passed the street six days a week for eighteen years (1872–1890) on his commute between his home in Sharpsburg and his office and plant on Second Avenue downtown.[5]

 References